Cooking Over A Fire Outdoors

 10 Important Pioneer Skills That We Need

 Some things you may just not be able to do.
-For instance, you just may not have the skills to turn wool into cloth or churn milk into butter.
-It’s ok if you don’t know every little thing, but I would suggest knowing these 10 basic pioneer skills:
+For instance, you may not have the skills to turn wool into cloth or churn milk into butter.
+It’s ok if you don’t know every little thing, but I would suggest knowing these ten basic pioneer skills:

 #1 Bartering Survival Skills

-Bartering is still a skill that is super important.
-I listed this as #1 because as I said above, you don’t have to know how to do everything, but if you know how to barter, you can trade one skill for another.
+Bartering is still a super important skill.
+I listed this as #1 because, as I said above, you don’t have to know how to do everything, but if you know how to barter, you can trade one skill for another.
 People used to do this a lot.
-You can barter with food, water, other critically needed items, or your own skills.
-For example, if you know how to make bread, you could barter making someone bread every week as long as they help you drill a well.
-In the midst of a pandemic, bartering skills are great to have.
+You can barter with food, water, other critically needed items like first aid kit supplies, or your skills.
+For example, if you know how to make bread, you could barter making someone bread weekly as long as they help you drill a well.
+Amid a pandemic and civil unrest, bartering skills are great to have.
 To learn more about bartering, please read these posts:

 #2 Raising Animals to Eat

-Even a small homestead can have a few animals where you can get milk, eggs, and meat.
-Depending on where you live and the amount of space you have, you could raise chickens, rabbits, cows, sheep, or goats.
+Even a tiny homestead can have a few animals where you can get milk, eggs, and meat.
+Depending on your location, regulations, and space, you could raise chickens, rabbits, cows, sheep, or goats.
 Start small and work your way up.
 Some of us in HOA or PUD housing areas have limits to what we can do, darn it!

 #3 Hunting and Fishing

-If you live in the city and can’t have animals, you really should be learning how to hunt and fish.
+If you live in the city and can’t have animals, you should learn how to hunt and fish.
 You can go hunting and fishing without living in the country.
 Get a hunting and fishing license and take the kids out throughout the summer or when the seasons allow it.
-You can hunt things like elk, deer, moose, or game birds.
+You can hunt elk, deer, moose, or game birds, depending on where you live and what’s legally available.
+(Check your local laws and regulations).

 #4 Starting a Fire and Cooking Over a Fire

-You can barter for clothes, water, food, or other things, but you probably won’t be able to barter with someone to come start a fire and cook every time you need to eat.
-So, it is crucial that this is one of the pioneer skills that you learn, and learn to do well.
+You can barter for clothes, water, food, or other things, but you probably won’t be able to trade with someone to start a fire and cook whenever necessary.
+So, this must be one of the pioneer life skills that you learn to do well and be more self-sufficient.

-To cook over the fire, you will want to arrange your kindling into a teepee form.
-Then, arrange your larger firewood into a teepee form as well so you can keep the fire going.
-You’ll need to have a frame to hang the pot or a grill stand for that frying pan.
+To cook food over the open fire, arrange your kindling into a teepee form.
+Then, arrange your larger firewood into a teepee form so you can keep the fire going.
+You’ll need a frame to hang the pot or a grill stand for that frying pan or Dutch Oven.

 Related: Outdoor Cooking for Survival